 13. What criteria are used to establish the courts’ jurisdiction over trade-secret disputes?
 Are there any specialist courts for the resolution of trade-secret disputes?

-In Germany, where the defendant is domiciled on Germany (natural persons) or has its seat of establishment in Germany (legal entities) the Regional Court (Landgericht) in whose district the defendant has his or her general place of jurisdiction has exclusive jurisdiction in first instance for actions before the ordinary courts.
+In Germany, where the defendant is domiciled in Germany (natural persons) or has its seat of establishment in Germany (legal entities) the regional court in whose district the defendant has his or her general place of jurisdiction has exclusive jurisdiction in the first instance for actions before the ordinary courts.
 In the case of trade-secret disputes against current or former employees that are connected to the employment relationship, labour courts have exclusive jurisdiction.

-Internationally, if the defendant is domiciled or established outside of Germany, the German Court will establish its international jurisdiction in accordance with EU Regulation (EU) No 1215/2012 of 12 December 2012.
-In relation to delicts or quasi-delicts, section 2 thereof establishes that a person or entity domiciled in another member state may be sued at the place where the harmful event occurred or may occur.
-If this place is in Germany, section 15(2) GeschGehG establishes exclusive jurisdiction, at the place where the tortious act is being committed.
-EU and German law allow choice of forum clauses for establishing jurisdiction.
+Internationally, if the defendant is domiciled or established outside of Germany, the German court will establish its international jurisdiction under Regulation (EU) No. 1215/2012 of 12 December 2012.
+Concerning delicts or quasi-delicts, section 2 thereof establishes that a person or entity domiciled in another member state may be sued at the place where the harmful event occurred or may occur.
+If this place is in Germany, section 15(2) of the GeschGehG establishes exclusive jurisdiction, at the place where the tortious act is being committed.
+EU and German law allow a choice of forum clauses for establishing jurisdiction.

 14. What is the typical format and timetable of proceedings?

-In regard to interlocutory injunctions a decision may usually be obtained within a couple of days from filing the request for ex parte relief.
-However, owing to a recent change of federal case law, the court may decide to grant an interlocutory injunction only after having heard the other party within short periods of time.
+Regarding interlocutory injunctions, a decision may usually be obtained within a couple of days from filing the request for ex parte relief.
+However, owing to a recent change of federal case law, the court may decide to grant an interlocutory injunction only after having heard the other party within short periods.
 This may result in a duration of up to two or three months until a decision is made.
 If an ex parte injunction is issued and the respondent objects, one can expect an oral hearing within a time frame of two months.
-If the other party was heard and the decision on interlocutory relief is rendered by way of a judgment, a decision by the court of appeal may be expected within a six to 12 months period.
-Given that the German Court system up to the appeal stage is organised on the level of the German states, there are notable differences concerning court practice and duration of the proceedings.
+If the other party was heard and the decision on interlocutory relief is rendered by way of a judgment, a decision by the court of appeal may be expected within a six to 12 months’ period.
+Given that the German court system up to the appeal stage is organised on the level of the German states, there are notable differences concerning court practice and duration of the proceedings.

 15. What limitation periods apply for trade-secret misappropriation claims?